|Semester 1 Credit Value:||10|

 The discipline of marketing is universal.
 However, marketing practices vary from country to country because the countries and peoples of the world are different.
 These differences mean that a successful marketing mix in one country will not automatically be effective in another country.
 Global marketers operate in a dynamic environment.
 Customer preferences, competitors, channels of distribution, and communication media may differ.
 The central task in global marketing is evaluating the extent to which marketing plans and programmes can be extended worldwide (standardised) and the extent to which they must be adapted (customised).

-The module focuses on the drivers of change in the global macro-marketing environment (the external environment over which organisations have little, if any, control).
+Semester 1 focuses on the drivers of change in the global macro-marketing environment (the external environment over which organisations have little, if any, control).

-•The political environment: role of government in the economy, political stability and risk, international relations.
+Political environment: role of government in the economy, political stability and risk, international relations.
 The legal environment: local domestic law and international law.

-•The economic environment: socio-economic blocs: economic facilitators – World Trade Organisation, World Bank, United Nations, China, India, Russia and Brazil.
+Economic and trade environment: socio-economic blocs: economic facilitators – World Trade Organisation, World Bank, United Nations, China, India, Russia and Brazil.

-•The socio-cultural environment: approaches to the study of culture: high and low context cultures: Geert Hofstede’s cultural dimensions model.
+Socio-cultural environment: approaches to the study of culture: high and low context cultures: Geert Hofstede’s cultural dimensions model.

-•The technological environment: the impact of technological change on global products and services.
+Technological environment: the impact of technological change on global products and services.

 – Library Skills (Louise Gordon, Robinson Library)